-See 2.1 above
+See II.
+2.1

 2.3 What are the roles and missions of military, paramilitary and security forces, and how does your State control that such forces act solely within the constitutional framework?

 Liechtenstein has no military, paramilitary or internal security forces.